Singleton Station Water Licence

 Groundwater-dependent ecosystems (GDEs) are defined as ecosystems that require access to groundwater to meet all or some of their water requirements so as to maintain the communities of plants and animals, ecological processes they support, and ecosystem services they provide.

-Due to changes in Government policy in 2020, up to 30% of groundwater dependent ecosystems (major trees in the region) can be destroyed.
-In this region it is bloodwoods, ghost gums, bean trees, coolabah trees, fig trees, river red gums and bush orange that may be impacted, as well as soaks and creeks.
+Major groundwater dependent ecosystems in the region comprising of bloodwoods, ghost gums, bean trees, coolabah trees, fig trees, river red gums and bush orange may be impacted, as well as soaks and creeks.

 2. Fauna: Are there threatened species that may be impacted?